 There are clear lines of responsibility for e-safety within DBC.
-The first point of contact should be the Designated Safeguarding Lead (DSL).
+Whilst overall responsibility for e-safety is held by the Skills & Quality Director as DBC's Designated Safeguarding Lead (DSL), the day to day management of response to e-safety issues is delegated to the Safeguarding & Prevent Manager as our Deputy Designated Safeguarding Lead (DDSL) and Centre Safeguarding Officers.
 All staff are responsible for ensuring the safety of learners and should report any concerns immediately to their line manager.
 All delivery staff are required to include e-safety as part of the induction process and review learner knowledge at reviews.
-Our DSL sends a weekly Safeguarding update out to all staff which captures the topical issues that have arisen that can be utilised and fed into sessions with learners and shared with employers.
 Teaching staff are to deliver e-safety sessions to learners and to read through and adhere to the incident reporting procedure as contained in appendix D. When informed about an e-safety incident, staff members must take particular care not to guarantee any measure of confidentiality towards either the individual reporting it, or to those involved.

 All learners must know what to do if they have e-safety concerns and who to talk to.
 They are advised at Induction where the policy can be found.
-In most cases, this will be the DSL.
-Where any report of an e-safety incident is made, all parties should know what procedure is triggered and how this will be followed up.
-Where management considers it appropriate, the DSL may be asked to intervene with appropriate additional support from external agencies.
+Where any report of an e-safety incident is made, these will also be reviewed against DBC's Safeguarding policies to determine the most appropriate course of action, which could include the DDSL or DSL making a referral or seeking to engage the support of advice of relevant external agencies.